cerner/fhir.cerner.com/README.md

 Create and Update operations typically require JSON bodies which can be tedious to document manually through markdown.
 To simplify this process and to improve consistency we have added the `definition_table` helper to generate a table from a yaml content file.

 The `definition_table` helper requires 3 parameters: content, action, and version.

 - `content` indicates which content file to load.
 - `version` indicates the version of the content file.
 - `action` indicates which action specific variations defined in the content file to reflect in the generated table.
 Typically the action will be :create or :update.
 The available actions are defined in the content files themselves.

 Generating a field table is done by invoking the `definition_table` method through an ERB call in whichever documentation file needs the table.

-For example, the DSTU2 version of DocumentReference Create can be generated using
+For example, the DSTU2 version of DocumentReference Create can be generated using:

     <%= definition_table(:document_reference, :create, :dstu2) %>

-Whereas other versions of AllergyIntolerance Update can be generated (assuming appropriate definitions are available) using
+Whereas other versions of AllergyIntolerance Update can be generated (assuming appropriate definitions are available) using:

-    <%= definition_table(:allergy_intolerance, :update, :stu3) %>
+    <%= definition_table(:allergy_intolerance, :update, :r4) %>

 In actuality, the `version` parameter references a subfolder in `lib/resources` where the content files for that version are stored.
 Thus `definition_table(:document_reference, :create, :dstu2)` is referencing `lib/resources/dstu2/document_reference.yaml`.
 Adding new versions or new content files is simply a matter of creating an appropriately named folder and content file.

 `definition_table` reads these fields from the resource's content yaml definition:

 - name
 - field_name_base_url
 - fields